 This wet dog food recipe focuses on fish ingredients such as Whitefish.
-Whitefish is well-known for its stomach claiming properties and is used industry-wide for some dogs with easily upset stomachs.
+Whitefish is well-known for its stomach-calming properties and is used industry-wide for some dogs with easily upset stomachs.

-However, Whitefish isn’t the only fish present and there are also other unnamed fish ingredients included in this recipe.
+However, Whitefish isn’t the only fish present; there are also other unnamed fish ingredients included in this recipe.

 As with other Chappie recipes, a range of cereal ingredients are present, but it is not clear which particular grains are used.